-Satisfactory Academic Progress for traditional graduate students and online students is reviewed twice annually, at the end of the Spring and Fall quarter/session.
-Satisfactory Academic Progress for learning team students is reviewed at the end of each payment period.
+Satisfactory Academic Progress for traditional undergraduate and graduate students is reviewed on an annual basis, typically at the end of the spring term.
+Satisfactory Academic Progress for learning team undergraduate and graduate students is reviewed at the end of each payment period.
+Satisfactory Academic Progress for online undergraduate and graduate students is reviewed twice, at the end of the fall and spring sessions.
 Students failing to meet Satisfactory Academic Progress will be notified in writing of their loss of financial aid eligibility.